publiclab/publiclab-archive/notes/donblair/07-15-2014/why-is-peer-to-peer-file-sharing-useful-should-i-put-effort-into-learning-how-to-do-it.md

 ---
 title: "Why is 'peer-to-peer' file sharing useful?
-Should I put effort into learning how to do it?"\ntagnames: 'file-sharing, response:10694, question:file-sharing, p2p, question:image-sharing'
+Should I put effort into learning how to do it?"

+tagnames: 'file-sharing, response:10694, question:file-sharing, p2p, question:image-sharing'
 author: donblair
 path: /notes/donblair/07-15-2014/why-is-peer-to-peer-file-sharing-useful-should-i-put-effort-into-learning-how-to-do-it.md
 nid: 10694